Research

 Work in Progress

-"Reasoning without Control" (in preparation)
+"Reasoning without Control"

 Abstract: Must reasoning always be under the reasoner’s control?
 According to popular viewpoints in philosophy (e.g., Boghossian, 2014; McHugh 2017) and cognitive science (e.g., Kahneman, 2011), the answer is yes.
 This tight connection between reasoning and control is motivated by the idea that agents are responsible for their reasoning, and responsibility requires control.
 In this talk, I argue that contrary to these popular viewpoints, reasoning is often outside of our control.
 To make this argument, I present a series of examples, drawn from psychological experiments, that evince reasoning without control.
 I focus on three senses of control: voluntary control (Williams, 1970), managerial control (Hieronymi, 2006), and attitudinal control (McHugh, 2017).
 If this argument succeeds, then our responsibility for our reasoning cannot be explained by control.
 I suggest that instead of explaining our responsibility for our reasoning by control, we should explain it by the ways in which reasoning reflects our character.

-"The Function of Perceptual Learning" (under review)
+"The Function of Perceptual Learning" (Philosophical Perspectives, 2023)

 Abstract: Our perceptual systems are not stagnant but can learn from experience.
 Why is this so?
 That is, what is the function of perceptual learning?
 I consider two answers to this question: The Offloading View, which says that the function of perceptual learning is to offload tasks from cognition onto perception, thereby freeing up cognitive resources (Connolly, 2019) and the Perceptual View, which says that the function of perceptual learning is to improve the functioning of perception.
 I argue that the Perceptual View better explains data from infants and animals, and better accounts for learned tasks that only perception could perform.

-The Epistemic Self (book in preparation)
+The Epistemic Self (book project)

-Book description: Our first impressions often reflect aspects of our character, for better or worse.
+Abstract: Our first impressions often reflect aspects of our character, for better or worse.
 A radiologist detects cancer from a glance at a mammogram.
 A police officer sees a phone as a gun in the hand of a Black man and shoots.
 These impressions are well-documented by psychologists (e.g., Eberhardt et al. 2004, Brennan et al. 2018).
 They also comprise much of our everyday experience.
 My book, The Epistemic Self, argues that such first impressions are the result of unconscious reasoning, even though they seem to simply happen to us.
 To understand who we are as epistemic agents (i.e., agents who reason and possess knowledge), we must look beyond conscious deliberation to reasoning that occurs in unconscious belief, intuition, perception, emotion, and more.

-"The Epistemic Deep Self" (in preparation)
+"The Epistemic Deep Self"